 If someone who has permit for .357, he can use desert eagle semi-Auto with .357 as long as caliber is .357.

-same as 44mag in Semi-Auto if he is licensed for 44."Get yourself a shovel cause your in deep Sh*t"Comment
+same as 44mag in Semi-Auto if he is licensed for 44.

 That is not true. it may be a companies policy but that is not the law.
 Any one who poses a D,CC and C(M type may as well but not sure) and takes the state mandated Course for a G license may submit there application and wait for a G license to be issued.